Monday, December 12, 2011

 Tuesday, May 3, 2011

-SA - Not So Liberal After All
+South Africa - Not So 'Liberal' After All

-Not interested in politics?
-Not interested in how the government spends its time - and your money?
-Really?
 Think we live in a nice, quiet, safe country where all is right with the world?
 The government is benevolent and doing its best to deliver all the things it claims to?
 Think it lives up to our Constitution?
 Think it cares about all the people who live in South Africa?
 Think there is no reason to be concerned with anything to do with politics?

 Who is still naive enough to think we aren't already living in a police state?
 Come on, don't be shy - put your hands up.